Job Search Toolkit

 How to Respond to Difficult Questions/Concerns Raised in Interviews

 FlexProfessionals, LLC.
-Refer to this handout for suggested language that will help you respond to common concerns specific to re-entry professionals that are often expressed by employers during an interview.
+Refer to this handout for suggested language that will help you craft your response to common concerns specific to re-entry professionals expressed by employers during an interview.

 How to Return to Work After a Career Break